hafnium49/modern_robotics_capstone_project/README.md

 ## Advanced Features ("Other Things to Try")

-This implementation includes several advanced features inspired by the "Other Things to Try" section of the capstone requirements:
+This implementation includes comprehensive advanced features inspired by the "Other Things to Try" section of the capstone requirements.
+All features are fully implemented and tested with dedicated scenarios.

 ### 🔧 **Stationary Base Control**
 Keep the mobile base stationary during manipulation segments (2, 4, 6, 8) while allowing movement during transit segments (1, 3, 5, 7).